sorooshmh/opennebula/README.md

  **virtualmachine:**
- This Playbook create a VM machines from a template.
+ This Playbook create a VM machine from a template.

       ansible-playbook virtualmachine.yaml -i inventory/virtualmachine -vv